 - Arterial blood gas study —to check oxygen levels and lung function

 - Electrocardiogram (EKG)—to assess the electrical activity of the heart

-If you have a family history of blood clots, and had blood clots in the past for no apparent reason, your doctor may do additional blood tests.
-The tests will look for possible inherited defects in your clotting system, such as:
+If you have a personal and family history of blood clots your doctor may do tests to look for signs of genetic conditions such as: